CoderDojoIndonesia/kerjadarirumahgajidariluarnegeri/PITCHME.md

 Can you spot what is so interesting from the pic above?
 - The date |
 - The hour |
-- It's working day! |
+- It's working hour! |

 ---
 ### FREELANCER LEVELS